 People in Spotlight

-Many descendants of slaves who escaped bondage in the Freedmen’s Colony are making large contributions to today’s Dare County community.
-Colony descendant Virginia Tillett was the first African-American elected to the Dare County School Board and to the Dare County Board of Commissioners.
-A past recipient of the Citizen of the Year Award from the Outer Banks Chamber of Commerce, she also was presented with the Order of the Long Leaf Pine, the North Carolina’s highest honor.
+Many descendants of slaves who escaped bondage in the Freedmen’s Colony have made immeasurable contributions to today’s Outer Banks community.
+The late Virginia Tillett was a Manteo native and colony descendant who became the first African-American elected to the Dare County School Board and to the Dare County Board of Commissioners.
+A recipient of the Citizen of the Year Award from the Outer Banks Chamber of Commerce, she also was presented with the Order of the Long Leaf Pine, the North Carolina’s highest honor.